python/typing/docs/spec/concepts.rst

 Other types (e.g. :ref:`Protocols` and :ref:`TypedDict`) instead describe a set of values by the types of their attributes and methods, or the types of their dictionary keys and values.
-These are called "structural types."
+These are called "structural types".
 A structural type may be a subtype of another type without any inheritance or subclassing relationship, simply because it meets all the requirements of the supertype, and perhaps adds more, thus representing a subset of the possible values of the supertype.
-This is "structural subtyping."
+This is "structural subtyping".

 Although the means of specifying the set of values represented by the types differs, the fundamental concepts are the same for both nominal and structural
-types: the type represents a set of possible values and a subtype represents a subset of the values.
+types: a type represents a set of possible values and a subtype represents a subset of those values.

 Materialization
 ---------------